SHEDEVERstudio/SHEDEX/README.md

 We will choose one winner for each issue.
 The winner will be determined by voting by our community.

-Voting will take place in the [ENG Telegram channel](https://t.me/chesszombieseng) of our first game Ches Zombies.
+Voting will take place in the [ENG Telegram channel](https://t.me/chesszombieseng) of our first game Chess Zombies.

 ## 🎉 Prizes
 Participants whose works receive the most votes from our community will receive from SHEDEVER studio: